forrestdavis/BNCAudioSearch/README.md

 Searching with Praat given the alignments is not familiar to me; see [BNC demo](http://www.phon.ox.ac.uk/jcoleman/PraatSearch.html)

-Instead, align.py creates a tsv file which can faciliate searching.
+Instead, align.py creates a tsv file which can facilitate searching.
 It is grouped at the utterance level, so each row is an utterance.
 The headings and their meanings are below:

 ```
 tape: name of tape